 Now that you are familiar with BIM and understand how it could be useful for your projects, how do you get started?

 If you are an architect or a BIM Manager and need to create a digital model, there is simple design software that exists (Autodesk Revit, Archicad).
-If you are a BIM user and would like to have access to the model without making changes to it, the easiest mobile applications to use are Finalcad, Resolving, Dalux, and Wizzcad.
+If you are a BIM user and would like to have access to the model without making changes to it, the easiest mobile application to use is Finalcad.

 Building a digital version of your work before building it in the real world can save you both time and money.
 The digital model of your project becomes just as important as the actual construction project itself.
 It allows you to consider valuable information right from the design phase (such as operational needs) and to better anticipate risks in order to make the appropriate decisions.